 Still weighing your options?
 Take some time to learn more about charter schools and what they offer to children and families.
 You’ll find that charter schools widen your options and provide access to more choices.
 They also offer a unique approach to education that may be just the right learning environment for your child.
-Michael Cousins, Manager of Communications with Grand Valley State University Charter Schools Office (GVSU CSO), offers some examples of how charter public schools can innovate in ways that traditional public schools can’t.

 A lot to know about charter schools

 “Some charter schools are specifically focused on art, and have art infused into the curriculum.
-Teachers are highly skilled at integrating arts into the core studies by using dance, music, drawing, and design to supplement and advance knowledge,” he says.
+Teachers are highly skilled at integrating arts into the core studies by using dance, music, drawing, and design to supplement and advance knowledge,” Cousins says.
 “This really meets the needs of kids who love art.”

 Art-focused education is just one example of how charter public schools can provide unique, innovative quality education to kids.

 Some charter schools follow the Montessori educational model, others focus on project-based learning and some even utilize their geographic location — the Michigan shoreline, for example — as an “outdoor classroom” to study the environment.
-Other charter schools provide trauma-informed instruction or help students who have previously struggled recover credits in order to earn a high school diploma.
+Other charter schools provide trauma-informed instruction or help students who have previously struggled to recover credits to earn a high school diploma.

 “STEM schools and college prep schools can focus on a very specific population of students who have specific goals for their education.
 In these cases, charter public schools are providing something that aligns with their students’ individual needs and interests,” Cousins says.